petuum-inc/poseidon-release/docs/source/tutorial-aws.rst

 Execution
 ^^^^^^^^^

-We can now launch Posiedon with the following command.
+We can now launch Posiedon with the following command:

 .. code:: bash